-Section 8 Vacations During the School Year
+Section 7 Vacations During the School Year

 It is recommended that parents not take their child out of school for vacations.
-When a family vacation must be scheduled during the school year, the parents should discuss the matter with the Principal to make necessary arrangements.
+When a family vacation must be scheduled during the school year, the parents should discuss the matter with the teacher and Principal a week prior to the vacation to make necessary arrangements.
 It may be possible for the student to receive certain assignments that may be completed during the trip.